samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 If Nuxt was so great, why switch.
 Why not just keep going with it.
 Well, because I was lazy lol.
 The great thing about Nuxt is that it's super configurable.
 That's also its downside, I had to configure everything myself.
 I didn't want to do that anymore.
 It's like choosing to buy a property.
 You can either buy a piece of empty land or pre-built home.
 The land is great because you can build whatever home you want on top of it, you're essentially starting from scratch.
 But for me, I want a pre-built home where I can simply move in and not worry about anything.

 And that to me was VuePress.
-It has a built-in search plugin, super fancy markdown already set up with tons of cool features like code highlighting, and it was designed for a content static site.
+It has a built-in search plugin, super fancy Markdown already set up with tons of cool features like code highlighting, and it was designed for a content static site.
 Which is exactly what I was building.
 So I made the switch!

 **Runner up: Gridsome**